Covid-19 Information and Updates

 Parents and carers managed to 'juggle' their daily lives to fit learning time in with their own work and everything else that had to be done.

-We are delighted to welcome all of our children back for the Autumn Term 2020.
+We are delighted to have all of our children back for the Autumn Term 2020.

-School will look different and there are still many restrictions in place.
+School looks different and there are still many restrictions in place.
 We will need to work together to make sure that routines are fit for purpose and that they are followed, with everyone understanding the role that they play in keeping everyone safe.

 On this page we have put together some useful links which may be helpful - and information about the changes that have been made in school.